-Musumba is a 16-year-old singer-songwriter of Congolese heritage from Bradford in West Yorkshire who writes, plays piano and guitar and sings.
-She describes her art as a fusion of contemporary R&B and African rhythms with contemporary feminist lyrics and rap.
+Musumba is a 16-yr-old singer-songwriter of Congolese heritage from Bradford in West Yorkshire who writes, plays piano and guitar and sings.
+She describes her art as a fusion of blues, EDM, gospel and African rhythms with feminist lyrics, contemporary R&B vocals and rap.

 Since releasing her début single in June 2019, she has been played multiple times by BBC Introducing, Radio Leeds, Radio 6 Music, Radio 1Xtra and local community radio.
 She has been the studio guest artist on several shows.